mbaytas/MAVA337Labs/Lab2_Java_ConditionsInteractions/README.md

 Remember that the student who owns the car is represented by the `owner` variable in the `Car` class.

 - Inside `isAllowedOnCampus()`, write an if statement *after* the first one.
-This if statement should check the value of `isAllowed`.
+This second if statement should check the value of `isAllowed`, which you set inside the first if statement.
 - Depending on the value of `isAllowed`, inside your second if statement, you will prepare a string of text that informs security of the name of the car's owner, and whether or not they are allowed to park on campus.
-To store this string, declare a variable called `messageString` at the beginning of the code for your method.
+To store this string, declare a variable called `messageString` at the beginning of your method's code.
-- Inside your second if statement, set the message string depending on the value of `isAllowed`.
+- Inside your second if statement, set the message string depending on the value of `isAllowed`, as explained below.

 To make a nice, readable message, you will have to use a technique called **string concatenation** where you add two strings together.
 The line of code that does this should look like the following:

     messageString = ownerName + " is allowed to park on campus."

 There are exactly two places in your code where such instructions should appear.
 For one of them, you should change the second part of the string to say that the person is *not* allowed to park on campus.
+Depending on the value of `isAllowed`, make the two options for your message string .

 Now we will have some fun.